-- By thinking global we can take on international tax-avoiders and encourage sustainable development around the world.
+- By thinking global we can take on international tax-avoiders and support a more ethical approach to banking around the world

 - By acting local we can make sure the benefits of the economy are shared amongst everyone, and support things that are actually useful to people.

 - By getting equal we can improve the things we really care about: health, education, quality of life.

 Let’s make our economy work for everyone!
 Drop in for a friendly chat about how closing the gap between rich & poor will benefit us all.
 Or join our workshop with Ethical Money Churches to explore the topic in more depth.

 Pop into Peace Hub throughout March & April 2019 to:

 - Find out more & have your say

 - Pledge to make your money work for good

 - Join our ethical money workshop

 Latest Posts on Think Global, Act Local, Get Equal